 He just laughed.
 "Boy, you really did bonk your head."

-Soon he moved in with Miss Morganstern, and soon after that I saw her at the post office with her belly popping out.
+Soon he moved in with Miss Morganstern, and soon after that, I saw her at the post office with her belly popping out.
 Something was growing in me, too, in my brain, swelling and kicking to get out.
 I had blinding headaches and couldn't go to school.
 I was sure I had a tumor, or maybe one of those undeveloped twins attached to my brain, but all the tests showed nothing.
 One of the doctors, trying to be a card and flirting with my mother, said, "It's all in his head," and I tried to kick him in the nuts.

-My mother came back to her real self, babying me, believing that I wasn't faking, putting cool rags on my head and clutching me again.
+My mother came back to her real self, babying me, believing I wasn't faking, putting cool rags on my head and clutching me again.
 It was nice.
 Then one day as I was thinking of Louise, I remembered something she'd said.
 He'll be in your head.
 Of course!
 I knew what I had to do.
 I got Tommy Tomato's jar and released him into the woods.
 It was only symbolic, of course—he was just a pile of stewed tomatoes—but the next day I felt much better.

 Death comes in threes, they say.
 First it was Ted, not unexpected.
 But then, a week later, Chuck Botz was found locked in his father's car in their driveway, sitting in the back seat, quite stiff.
-Because the car had been pelted with tomatoes, foul play was suspected, but in the end it was concluded that Chuck had most likely died of some undetected heart abnormality.
+Because the car had been pelted with tomatoes, foul play was suspected, but in the end it was concluded Chuck had most likely died of some undetected heart abnormality.
 Chuck's brother released his own unofficial statement: his brother had died of fear.
 No mistaking that look on his face.
 And if he ever found the son-of-a-bitch with the tomatoes...

 And a week after that, Louise took a whole bottle of sleeping pills and really did become the ghost of Christmas past.

 Maybe it should be fours.
-Something in me died, too, like the belief that I would ever lead a normal life.
+Something in me died, too, like the belief I would ever lead a normal life.
 At Louise's burial I saw Tommy and Celeste and Joey playing around the gravestones and trees.
 It was cold, but they wore only little white nightgowns, angel dresses.
 Except for Tommy, who was naked, the red-devil.
 Joey was so tiny, his dress kept falling off his shoulders, but I was relieved he didn't have an extra head there to hold it up.
-Celeste was white-blonde with icy blue eyes that pierced me, and she stopped to wave to me or beckon me.
+Celeste was white-blonde with icy blue eyes piercing me, and she stopped to wave to me or beckon me.
 I started to walk from my mother, entranced, following them, and when I saw them near the creek, taking Tommy's naughty lead, I shouted at them to get away from there, to sit in the grass and just behave.
 It was in the middle of the service, so everyone turned to look at me.
 My mother pulled me by my sleeve.
 My father sidled up and walked me away from the group.

 "What's going on?" he said.